projectdiscovery/mapcidr/README.md

 192.168.0.128/25

 ```
-### Match / Filter IP's from CIDR
+### Match / Filter IPs from CIDR

-In order to match IPs from the given list of CIDR ranges, use the following command.
+To match IPs from the given list of CIDR ranges, use the following command:

 ```console
 $ mapcidr -cidr 192.168.1.0/24 -mi 192.168.1.253,192.168.1.252
 $ mapcidr -cidr 192.168.1.0/24 -mi ip_list_to_match.txt
 ```

-In order to match IPs from the given list of CIDR ranges, use the following command.
+To match IPs from the given list of CIDR ranges, use the following command.

 ```console
 $ mapcidr -cidr 192.168.1.224/28 -fi 192.168.1.233,192.168.1.234